GraemeMalcolm/data-stuff/07-exercise-spark-streaming.md

         - **Account name**: *Create a new account with a unique name, for example "datalake<your_name>"*.
         - **File system name**: *Create a new file system with a unique name, for example "fs<your_name>"*.

+    > [!NOTE]
-    > **Note**: A Synapse Analytics workspace requires two resource groups in your Azure subscription; one for resources you explicitly create, and another for managed resources used by the service.
+    > A Synapse Analytics workspace requires two resource groups in your Azure subscription; one for resources you explicitly create, and another for managed resources used by the service.
 It also requires a Data Lake storage account in which to store data, scripts, and other artifacts.

 4. When you've entered these details, select **Review + create**, and then select **Create** to create the workspace.
 5. Wait for the workspace to be created - this may take five minutes or so.